Are you curious if your female ball python is pregnant?

 This tooth soon falls out and is replaced with normal teeth.

-The idea is some ball pythons won’t be able to get out of the egg before they drown in the fluid inside the egg.
+The idea is that some ball pythons won’t get out of the egg before they drown in the fluid inside the egg.

 The danger with this is cutting the eggs too early.